 Getting the Fermentation Started.

-Depending on quantity of wine you want to make and your choice of Wine press & Crusher (or Pulpmaster) (see thedepartment), you will also need fermenting equipment and consumables to turn your fruit juices into wine or cider.
+Depending on the quantity of wine you want to make and your choice of Winepress & Crusher (or Pulpmaster) (see the Wine Making Guides you will also need fermenting equipment and consumables to turn your fruit juices into wine or cider.

 Includes everything you need to get started.

 The easiest way is to start is to buy (depending on the quantity you wish to make) either: